famoser/polyas-verification/README.md

 **Maintenance is paused as election using this verifier is over.
 Maintenance will resume when the verifier is used again.**

-Allows to verify POLYAS 3.0 (Version 1.3, February 20, 2023), following the second device spec (Version 1.0, July 28, 2023).
+Allows to verify POLYAS 3.0 (Version 1.3.2, 31 July 2023), following the second device spec (Version 1.1, 09 Februar 2024).
 You can find the specification in the folder [spec](./spec); this folder is excluded from the MIT license (the copyright remains at POLYAS).

 <img src="assets/0_index.png?raw=true" alt="Screenshot start" width="30%">